Unlock your healthiest body yet with Ro Body. Learn more

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-Dr. Steve Silvestro is a board-certified pediatrician and Senior Manager, Medical Content & Education at Ro.
+Felix Gussone is a physician, health journalist and a Manager, Medical Content & Education at Ro.